weaviate/weaviate-go-client/_preview/DESIGN_DECISIONS.md

 )
 ```

+> [!IMPORTANT]
+> `api` is an **internal** package under "internal/api"

-To execute a request the public layer has to fill out the request parameters, pass the request to the transport and then receive the output.
+To execute a request the client has to fill out the request parameters, pass the request to the transport and then receive the output.
 Something like this:

 ```go